Top Greek islands & Mainland Destinations

 Most Greeks are named after a religious saint.
 A very important tradition is that everyone who has a name coming from a saint celebrated by the church celebrates his name on a given day of the year.
 On the "name day" of someone, his friends and family visit him without invitation and offer wishes and small presents.
 The hostess of the house offers pastries, sweets and hors d'oeuvres to the guests.
 In Greece, name days are more important than birthdays.

 It is a custom in Greece to get engaged before getting married.
 The man has to ask for the hand of the woman from her father and close family, while the two families give presents to the bride and groom.
 The couple exchanges wedding rings that are worn on the left hand.
 After the wedding, these rings will be worn on the right hand.
 In Greece, the engagement period may last for years and it is like a commitment to the families.
-This custom is still vivid in the Greek mainland, while gradually it tends to disappear.
+This custom is still vivid in the Greek mainland and the islands, while gradually it tends to disappear.

 In Greece, the Carnival is called "Apokries".
 The festival consists of two weeks of the feast, beginning from the Sunday of Meat Fare and ends with the first day of the Lent, called Clean Monday (Kathari Deutera).
 Everyone is costumed and parties take place in the streets and bars, throwing colored confetti to each other.
 The most famous Carnival Parade takes place in the city of Patra.
 In many towns around Greece and in the islands, local customs revive.
-The Carnival is believed to come from paganism, and more precisely from the old festivities worshiping Dionysus, the god of wine and feast.
+The Carnival is believed to come from paganism, and more precisely from the old festivities worshipping Dionysus, the god of wine and feast.